 What can contribute to it?

 Certain factors which can contribute to and create imbalances within the body include:

-Level of activity
+- Level of activity

-Things done on a daily basis
+- Repetitive things done on a regular or daily basis

-Amount and type of exercise
+- Degree and type of exercise you complete

-How you sit, stand and walk
+- Your preference and way you sit, stand and walk

 Consequences of Muscle Imbalance?